Five Ways to Bring More Ease into Selling at a Market

 I do try to encourage folks who seem engaged with my table to:

-sign up for my mailing list (I have a paper list and pen on my table)
+• Sign up for my mailing list (I used to use a paper list and pen on my table but now have a little sign with a QR code to scan and sign up)

 Small-talk with new people is really not my forte, but I've found methods that usually work for me without feeling cheesy or overstretched.